brinasab/course-site-sn/content/authors/admin/_index.md

-Sabrina Nardin is Assistant Instructinal Professor at the University of Chicago.
+Sabrina Nardin is Assistant Instructional Professor at the University of Chicago.